synnaxlabs/synnax/docs/tech/rfc/0021-240618-integration-testing.md

 i.e. delete the time range from all channels just written to, read from channels just deleted from, etc.

+One way to do this, for example, is to write the test configuration file in a format "smarter" than JSON – for example, a Python List or a Javascript Array.
+This way, one can easily refer to the resulting channels of a step.
+This does not need to abandon all the code used to parse JSON test configurations, though: to borrow an analogy from the land of compilers, the tester could write "source code" that get compiled into the "machine code" that is the JSON configuration file.

 #### Correctness testing:

 Currently, the testing framework only asserts that no errors occur when running the